Wintellect/MSLearn/Introduction to Python/includes/0-Introduction.md

 In this module, you will learn:

-- How to create a Jupyter notebook in Azure Notebooks
+- How to create a Jupyter notebook in Azure
 - The basics of Python, including variables, functions, and conditionals
-- How to perform practical problem solving with Python and Jupyter Notebooks
+- How to perform practical problem solving with Python and Jupyter notebooks